jzacks17/face_recognition/README.md

 Prior to using the app ensure you have the following add-ons installed on your version of MATLAB:
 - USB Webcam Add-on
-- MATLAB Computer Vision Toolbox
+- Computer Vision Toolbox
-- Statistics and machine learning toolbox??? (check to make sure)
+- Statistics and machine learning toolbox

 The app registers users in the database by taking six photos of each user.
 Faces are recognized in the photo using the computer vision toolbox.
 If a face is not detected it will automatically retake the photo.
 If a background object is detected as a face, the photo can be re-taken using the dropdown menu.